Requesting UO Material

 Articles and Book Chapters

 The UO Libraries offers a free "Document Delivery" service for UO faculty, students, and staff whereby journal articles and book chapters held in the print collection are scanned and made available through ILLiad.
 This service is also available for Oregon Card holders, members of the Alumni Association, and UO Associates for a $15 charge per fulfilled request.
 Material is generally provided within 24 hours, excluding weekends, and copyright limitations apply.
-Requests over 50 pages generally cannot be fulfilled.
+Requests over 50 pages, or that amount to more than 20% of a work, generally cannot be fulfilled.

 To submit a Document Delivery request: